watem-sedem/watem-sedem/docs/choices.rst

 A river segment is defined as a series of consequent river pixels.
 Mostly, a segment starts at a confluence of different rivers and it stops at the next confluence.
 CN-WS has the option to make a summary of the results per river segment.
-For every segment the total sedimentinput, total discharge or the sediment concentration is calculated.
+For every segment some statistics like the total sediment input, total discharge or the sediment concentration is calculated.
+A full list of the generated output per segment is given below.

 River segments are defined in a :ref:`separate raster <riversegmentfile>`.
 This raster is mandatory when this option is enabled.

-When this option is enabled (``Output per river segment=1``), following output is written:
+When this option is enabled (``Output per river segment=1``), following output is written when only WaTem-SEDEM (:ref:`Only WS=1 <simple>`) is
+used:

 - :ref:`Total Sediment segments.txt <totalsedimentsegmenttxt>`
 - :ref:`Cumulative sediment segments.txt <cumsedsegmenttxt>`

+When the CN module is activated (:ref:`Only WS=0 <simple>`) additional output per segment is generated:

 - :ref:`Discharge_segments.txt <dischargesegment>`
 - :ref:`Sediment concentration segments.txt <sedconcensegment>`
 - :ref:`Sediment_segments.txt <sedsegmenttxt>`